-Very often a home has a crawlspace that for a variety of reasons does not manage humidity well and needs to be modified to close, encapsulate or seal the space and add a dehumidifier.
+Very often a home has a crawlspace that for a variety of reasons does not manage humidity well and needs to be modified to close it up (encapsulate or seal the space) and condition it or add a dehumidifier to keep it dry.
 The question of the advantages and disadvantages of each of these methods often comes up.

 When an air ventilated, dirt crawlspace has limited or inadequate ventilation the temperature in the crawlspace can get lower during the hot summer months than the summer dew point humidity.
 Dew points in North Carolina during the hot and humid months can regularly get above 78 degrees and will average higher than 70 for extended periods.
 The dew point is the temperature in outside spaces where condensation will occur.
 To summarize the issue for crawlspaces, the cooling of the home from HVAC systems and HVAC ducts combined with poor ventilation and different construction add-ons (Decks, large front porch, additions, heavily wooded lot, etc…) can allow temperatures in the crawlspace to go below the average summer dew point and cause condensation and excessive moisture in the wood.

 This can lead to heavy mold and fungal covering of the visible wood and moisture damage and even rot on some of the wood.
 Damp soils or water infiltration can cause similar issues and needs to be corrected for any solution but poor ventilation will create condensation and moisture issues even in crawlspaces with extremely dry soil and 100% coverage with a vapor barrier.